There are presently no open calls for submissions.

 Waldrep, T.R.
 Hummer, Nonna Slepakova (Russian), Kim Simonsen (Faroese), H. L. Hix, Natalie Shapero, Ghassan Zaqtan (Palenstian), Lyn Hejinian, Fady Joudah, Li Hao (Chinese), and Michael Goldman.

-We are currently accepting submissions for our 2018 issue.
+We are no longer accepting submissions for our 2018 issue.
+Submissions for 2019 will open in June 2018.
 Specific questions can be addressed to our Poetry Editor, Shoshana Olidort (email@example.com); our Translations Editor, Armen Davoudian (firstname.lastname@example.org); our Reviews Editor, Luke Barnhardt (email@example.com), or our Managing Editor, Luis Rodríguez Ríncon (firstname.lastname@example.org).